-Here too is the must-see USS Midway Museum as well as the enchanting Seaport Village.
-It’s a-turn-of-the-century re-creation of a waterfront village filled with shops and restaurants.
+Be sure to see the USS Midway Museum (13), The historic floating Maritime Museum (9) a harbor cruise abourd the Honblower as well as the enchanting Seaport Village see map.
+It’s an a-turn-of-the-century re-creation of a waterfront village filled with shops and restaurants.

-The Embarcadero is a flat one and three quarter mile long walker’s, jogger’s and bike rider’s paradise.
+Embarcadero is a flat one and three-quarter mile long walker’s, jogger’s and rider’s paradise.
 And whatever you do, don’t miss taking a harbor cruise!
 Seeing the city from the water is an attraction second to none.
-The best harbor cruise company you’ll be looking for is Hornblower Cruises & Events (2) (619-686-8715).
-It’s located at 970 N. Harbor Dr. at the Embarcadero.
+An excellent harbor cruise company is Hornblower Cruises & Events (12) (619-686-8715) with two locations to serve you.
+For their day cruises around the bay that location is located near the foot of broadway at the Embarcadero.
 They offer both one-hour ($25) and two-hour ($30) harbor cruises, and they have six two-hour tour departures daily with seven in the summer.
 Senior citizens 55 and older and military receive $2 off; children 4–12 are half price; under 4 are free.
+They also offer seasonal whale and dolphin watching adventures.
+Locals as well as out-of-towners love these ocean adventures.
+Their other major offerings are romantic dinner and Sunday champagne Bruch cruises.
+The boarding location is at the western end of the enbarcadero at (12) on the map.

 If you are closer to Seaport Village, they have a second location next to the Marriott Marquis Hotel.
 This location of Wheel Fun Rentals (16) is at 333 W. Harbor Dr. (619-342-7244) and it’s also open seven days a week from 9 a.m.–sunset.
-Being the undisputed leader in bike rentals the array includes cool surreys, bikes and of course stand up Segways, which everybody who rents one wants to own one.
-Our coupon gets you 1 hour free after you buy 1.
-See Sports & Recreation.
+Being the undisputed leader in bike rentals the array includes cool surreys, and bikes, which everybody who rents one wants to own one.

-The Maritime Museum of San Diego (1) at 1492 N. Harbor Dr. (619-234-9153).
+The Maritime Museum of San Diego (9)at 1492 N. Harbor Dr. (619-234-9153).
 The fascinating floating museum at the Embarcadero consists of historic ships and two submarines: The Star of India, which is the oldest active sailing ship in the world, the steam ferry Berkeley, the steam yacht Medea, the San Diego Harbor Pilot, also an active Soviet-era diesel B-39 submarine and the deepest-diving submarine ever, named the USS Dolphin, among others.
 You will also find two replica ships, one is a detailed re-creation of a 24-gun British frigate named the HMS Surprise, the other is a 145-foot long ship the Californian, the official tall ship of the State of California.
 You can go aboard and explore these historic ships.
-Admission is ($16) adults; ($13) seniors 62 and over, students 13–17, and active military; ($8) children 3–12; children under 2 are admitted free.
-For only ($5) more you can enjoy a 45-minute bay cruise aboard the Pilot.
+Admission is ($18) adults; ($13) seniors 62 and over, students 13–17, and active military; ($8) children 3–12; children under 2 are admitted free.
+For only ($7) more you can enjoy a 45-minute bay cruise aboard the Pilot.
 Also, you can now sail aboard the Californian ship.
 The sailing schedule and package prices are available online [sdmaritime.org].
 They include weekend afternoon cruises and summer trips of 3 to 7 days to Catalina and the Channel Islands.
-Be sure to redeem their discount coupon in this book for $2 off admission for up to four people!
 Open daily 9 a.m.–8 p.m. and in Summer until 9 p.m.
-See Sports & Recreation.
+See Sports & Recreation

 South of the foot of Broadway Pier along Harbor Drive are more attractions galore.
-You’ll see eye-catching skyscrapers, high-rise hotels and luxurious condos that reflect the glimmering coastal sunsets and a whole lot more.Whatever you do, don’t overlook the opportunity to experience the magic of the USS Midway Museum (5) at 910 N. Harbor Dr. (619-544-9600).
+You’ll see eye-catching skyscrapers, high-rise hotels and luxurious condos that reflect the glimmering coastal sunsets and a whole lot more.Whatever you do, don’t overlook the opportunity to experience the magic of the USS Midway Museum (13)at 910 N. Harbor Dr. (619-544-9600).
 It’s the world’s largest floating naval museum.
 Admission includes a self-guided audio tour, where you’ll learn about the USS Midway’s fascinating history.
 On the flight deck are historic military aircraft like the ones that landed on this aircraft carrier.
 From the 4.02-acre flight deck you’ll have a stunning view of the downtown skyline and San Diego Bay!
 Below deck explore the city at sea, which is a fascinating re-creation of life aboard an aircraft carrier.
 The museum is open 10 a.m.–5 p.m. daily (closed Thanksgiving and Christmas).
 Admission is ($20) for adults; ($17) for seniors 62 years of age and over; ($15) for students ages 13–17 years of age with school ID; ($10) for retired military with valid ID; ($10) for youth ages 6–12.
 Active-duty military and children 5 years of age and under are admitted free.
 Be sure to use their discount coupon in the SAN DIEGAN for a free youth admission with one or more paying adult.
-See the Historical Museums chapter.
+If you order online you’ll receive a ($) discount.

 Military aviation buffs should also visit The Flying Leatherneck Aviation Museum on Miramar Road (858-693-1723) [flyingleathernecks.org].
 It’s all about marine aviation history.
 Admission is free.
 See Historical Museums chapter.

-A restaurant that comes with high marks for its commitment to naval aviation is Kansas City Barbecue (7), located just two blocks from the USS Midway Museum at 600 W. Harbor Dr. (619-231-9680).
-This restaurant, which has been in business for 34 years, is downtown’s most notorious barbecue restaurant.
+A restaurant that comes with high marks for its commitment to naval aviation is Kansas City Barbecue (16), located just two blocks from the USS Midway Museum at 600 W. Harbor Dr. (619-231-9680).
+This restaurant, which has been in business for 36 years, is downtown’s most Famous barbecue restaurant.
 Besides its great-tasting food, its claim to fame is that scenes from the 1986 hit movie Top Gun were filmed here.
 Get your souvenir Top Gun t-shirts and hats here!
 This is a great spot for happy hour, which is daily 3:30 p.m.–6:30 p.m. and 11 p.m.–1 a.m.
 See Restaurants.

-The park is also home to a wonderful San Diego summer tradition, Ashford University Summer Pops (11).
+The park is also home to a wonderful San Diego summer tradition, Ashford University Summer Pops (28).
 For 10 weeks each summer, the San Diego Symphony performs its Summer Pops Concert series outdoors at Embarcadero Marina Park South on picturesque San Diego Bay.
-The Summer Pops features a wide variety of musical entertainment including Broadway, Motown, pop, rock and country.
-This summer’s headliners include Wyonna Judd, Herb Alpert and Alain Hall, Leslie Odom, Jr., Tony Bennett, Air Supply and more!
-The series begins with the Star Spangled Pops and ends with the 1812 Tchaikovsky Spectacular on Labor Day Weekend, both concluding with fireworks.
+The Summer Pops features a wide variety of musical entertainment.
+The series begins with the Star Spangled Pops and ends with the 1812 Tchaikovsky Spectacular on Labor Day Weekend, both concluding fireworks.
 There are also fireworks at the conclusion of each Summer Pops concert on Friday and Saturday nights throughout the summer.
 Seating includes Champagne, cabaret tables, grandstand and lawn.
 Summer Pops concerts begin at 7:30 p.m.
-Tickets are ($20–$90).
+Tickets are ($19–$108).
 For more information or to purchase tickets, please call the box office at (619-235-0804), or visit [sandiegosymphony.org].

 This turn-of-the-century, re-created, waterfront village is ideally located in the heart of downtown San Diego’s Embarcadero at Pacific Highway and West Harbor Drive (see map).
 It’s just a short walk from the San Diego Convention Center, luxurious condominiums and high-rise hotels such as the San Diego Marriott Marquis & Marina and the Manchester Grand Hyatt.
 Seaport Village is an enchanting re-creation of a time gone by.
 Expect to see street performers as well as friendly face painters and local sketch artists.